TOURISM GHG INTENSITY

 Titolo

-Table 1: National distribution of greenhouse gas intensity in tourism
+Table 1: National distribution of greenhouse gas emissions in the tourism sector

 Fonte